 Using your credit card for everything

-Credit cards can be convenient but they’re often more expensive than other forms of credit as they usually have higher interest rates, plus people tend to spend more than if they’re just using cash.2
+Credit cards can be convenient but they’re often more expensive than other forms of credit as they usually have higher interest rates2.
+Plus, people tend to spend more than if they’re just taking out cash.

 Whenever you don’t pay your balance in full for the month, interest is also payable—and that includes when you only pay the minimum amount owing.
-Check out our tips on how to stay on top of things.
+For more info, check out our article - Are hefty interest charges costing you your social life?

 Keeping up with the Joneses